Bollywood horror show: Big stars are losing their shine, experts blame lack of creativity - ExBulletin

 Bollywood horror show: Big stars are losing their shine, experts blame lack of creativity

-Experts said a combination of factors were responsible for the debacles, including Bollywood’s growing disconnect with the masses, a lack of creativity, flawed storytelling and an overemphasis on stars.
+Experts said a combination of factors were responsible for the debacles, including Bollywood’s growing disconnect with the masses, a lack of creativity, flawed storytelling, too much emphasis on stars and calls for a boycott against stars and movies.

-According to industry estimates, Khan’s ‘Laal Singh Chaddha’, made on a budget of over 210 crores, only managed to collect 45 crores at the domestic box office over the five-day long weekend. .
+According to industry estimates, Khans ‘Laal Singh Chaddha’, made on a budget of over Rs 210 crore, managed to collect just Rs 45 crore at the domestic box office over the five-day long weekend.
 The film opened to mixed reviews on Thursday, and the numbers dropped further over the weekend.

 Another reason, which many experts point to for the fiasco, could be the boycott campaign against stars and Bollywood in general.